-((4)) 6.
+- 6. In the RMF zone within forty feet of a common boundary with a RSF zone, the maximum wall height is thirty feet. - ((4)) 7.
 Projections Allowed.
 Chimneys, flagpoles, satellite receiving dishes and other similar items with a width, depth or diameter of three feet or less may extend above the height limit, as long as they do not exceed three feet above the top of the highest point of the roof.
-If they are greater than three feet in width, depth or diameter, they are subject to the height limit.

-((5)) 7.
+If they are greater than three feet in width, depth or diameter, they are subject to the height limit. - 8.
+In addition to the projections allowed under subsection (7) above, in the RMF and RHD zones, the following projections above the roof height are allowed: - a.
+Parapets and rooftop railings may extend four feet above the height limit. - b.
+Walls or fences located between individual rooftop decks may extend six feet above the height limit if the wall or fence is set back at least four feet from the edges of the roof. - c.
+Stairway enclosures that provide rooftop access and cumulatively cover no more than ten percent of the roof area may extend up to ten feet above the height limit, provided that the enclosures are setback at least fifteen feet from all roof edges on street facing facades. - ((5)) 9.
 Farm Buildings.